didiViking/greenops-cost-observability-demo/README.md

 These were created as part of a **custom GreenOps observability model** built for this demonstration project.

-### 🧩 Role of Spruce
+### 🧩 Role of SPRUCE

-Spruce is used only as a **synthetic CUR-like data generator and preprocessing layer**.
+SPRUCE is used only as a **synthetic CUR-like data generator and preprocessing layer**.
 It is responsible for producing structured cost and usage datasets, but it does not define:

 - Prometheus/VictoriaMetrics metric naming
 - Carbon estimation logic